arcana-technologies/arcana.elfscan/README.md

 cleverly modify the ELF binary in such a way that it looks and behaves normally to the un-trained eye, but under the hood it is surreptitiously executing threatening code.
-Arcana aims to mitigate these threats by giving users the ability to finally detect these "Advanced persistent threats".
+Arcana aims to mitigate these threats by giving users the ability to finally detect this type of "Advanced persistent threats".

 Arcana does not analyze the code itself, but rather validates the structural geometry of the ELF binary at an extremely nuanced level, with inherent insight